 Risk for Travelers

 Travelers do not have to be in an arctic or high-altitude environment to encounter problems with the cold.
 Humidity, rain, and wind can produce hypothermia even with temperatures around 50°F (10°C).
-Reports of severe hypothermia in international travelers are rare.
+Even in a temperate climate, a traveler in a small boat that overturns in cold water can rapidly become hypothermic.
+However, reports of severe hypothermia in international travelers are rare.
 Many high-altitude destinations are not wilderness areas, and villages offer an escape from extreme weather.
-In Nepal, trekkers almost never experience hypothermia, except in the rare instance in which they get lost in a storm.
-Even in a temperate climate, a traveler in a small boat that overturns in very cold water can rapidly become hypothermic.
+In Nepal, trekkers almost never experience hypothermia except in the rare instance in which they get lost in a storm.

-Hypothermia can be defined, in general terms, as having a core body temperature below 95°F (35°C).
+Hypothermia can be defined as having a core body temperature below 95°F (35°C).
 When people are faced with an environment in which they cannot keep warm, they first feel chilled, then begin to shiver, and eventually stop shivering as their metabolic reserves are exhausted.
-At that point, body temperature continues to decrease, depending on the ambient temperatures.
+Body temperature continues to decrease, depending on the ambient temperatures.
 As the core temperature falls, neurologic functioning decreases until almost all hypothermic people with a core temperature of 86°F (30°C) or lower are comatose.
 The record low core body temperature in an adult who survived is 56°F (13°C).
-Travelers headed to a cold climate should be encouraged to ask questions and research clothing and equipment.
+Travelers headed to a cold climate should ask questions and research clothing and equipment.
 Modern clothing, gloves, and particularly footwear have greatly decreased the chances of suffering cold injury in extreme climates.
 Cold injuries occur more often after accidents, such as avalanches or unexpected nights outside, than during normal recreational activities.

 The other medical conditions associated with cold affect mainly the skin and the extremities.
 These can be divided into nonfreezing cold injuries and freezing injuries (frostbite).

-The nonfreezing cold injuries are trench foot, pernio (chilblains), and cold urticaria.
-Trench foot (immersion foot) is caused by prolonged immersion of the feet in cold water (32°F–59°F; 0°C–15°C).
+Nonfreezing cold injuries include trench foot (immersion foot), pernio (chilblains), and cold urticaria.
+Trench foot is caused by prolonged immersion of the feet in cold water (32°F–59°F; 0°C–15°C).
 The damage is mainly to nerves and blood vessels, and the result is pain that is aggravated by heat and a dependent position of the limb.
 Severe cases can take months to resolve.
 Unlike the treatment for frostbite, immersion foot should not be rapidly rewarmed, which can make the damage much worse.

-Pernio are localized, inflammatory lesions that occur mainly on the hands of susceptible people.
-They can occur with exposure to only moderately cold weather.
+Pernio are localized, inflammatory lesions that occur mainly on the hands and with exposure to only moderately cold weather.
 The bluish-red lesions are thought to be caused by prolonged, cold-induced vasoconstriction.
 As with trench foot, rapid rewarming should be avoided, as it makes the pain worse.
 Nifedipine may be an effective treatment.

-Cold urticaria involves the formation of localized or general wheals and itching after exposure to cold.
+Cold urticaria involves the formation of localized or general wheals and itching.
 It is not the absolute temperature that induces this form of urticaria but the rate of change of temperature in the skin.

 Frostbite is the term that is used to describe tissue damage from direct freezing of the skin.
 Modern equipment and clothing have decreased the risk of frostbite resulting from adventure tourism, and frostbite occurs mainly during an accident, severe unexpected weather, or as a result of poor planning.

-Once frostbite injury has occurred, little can be done to reverse the changes.
+Once frostbite has occurred, little can be done to reverse the changes.
 Therefore, taking great care to prevent frostbite is crucial.
 Frostbite is usually graded like burns.
 First-degree frostbite involves reddening of the skin without deeper damage.
 The prognosis for complete healing is virtually 100%.
 Second-degree frostbite involves blister formation.
 Blisters filled with clear fluid have a better prognosis than blood-tinged blisters.
 Third-degree frostbite represents full-thickness injury to the skin and possibly the underlying tissues.
-No blister forms, the skin darkens over time and may turn black, and if the tissue is completely devascularized, amputation will be necessary.
+No blister forms, the skin darkens over time and may turn black.
+If the tissue is completely devascularized, amputation will be necessary.

 Frostbitten skin is numb and appears whitish or waxy.
 The generally accepted method for treating a frozen digit or limb is through rapid rewarming in water heated to 104°F–108°F (40°C–42°C).
 The frozen area should be completely immersed in the warm water.
 A thermometer is needed to ensure the water is kept at the correct temperature.
-Rewarming can be associated with severe pain, and analgesics can be given if needed.
+Rewarming can be associated with severe pain, so analgesics can be given if needed.
 Once the area is rewarmed, it must be safeguarded against freezing again.
-It is thought to be better to keep digits frozen a little longer and rapidly rewarm them, than to allow them to thaw out slowly or to thaw and refreeze.
-A cycle of freeze-thaw-refreeze is devastating to tissue and leads more directly to the need for amputation.
+It is better to keep digits frozen a little longer and rapidly rewarm them, than to allow them to thaw out slowly or to thaw and refreeze.
+A cycle of freeze-thaw-refreeze is devastating to tissue and can lead to amputation.

 Once the area has rewarmed, it can be examined.
 If blisters are present, note whether they extend to the end of the digit.
 Proximal blisters usually mean that the tissue distal to the blister has suffered full-thickness damage.
-Treatment consists of avoiding further mechanical trauma to the area and preventing infection.
-Reasonable field treatment consists of washing the area thoroughly with a disinfectant such as povidone-iodine, putting dressings between the toes or fingers to prevent maceration, using fluffs (expanded gauze sponges) for padding, and covering with a roller gauze bandage.
+For treatment, avoid further mechanical trauma to the area and prevent infection.
+In the field, wash the area thoroughly with a disinfectant such as povidoneiodine, put dressings between the toes or fingers to prevent maceration, use fluffs (expanded gauze sponges) for padding, and cover with a roller gauze bandage.
 These dressings can safely be left on for up to 3 days at a time.
 By leaving the dressings on longer, the traveler can preserve what may be limited supplies of bandages.
 Prophylactic antibiotics are not needed in most situations.